5 Common Pitch Mistakes: A 10-Minute Daily Correction Routine

-Identify the five most common pitch mistakes and apply a 10-minute correction routine.
+Identify the five most common pitch mistakes singers make and apply a 10-minute daily correction routine to retrain accuracy from the ground up.

 Written by